imtayadeway/imtayadeway.github.io/_drafts/git.md

 ### git 101

-my early professional career required that i knew how to do 6 things in git: branch, stage, commit, merge, push and pull. beyond that there was always google. and of course that stack overflow page that everyone stumbles on eventually: if i fucked something up there was `git reset --hard HEAD`, and if i really fucked it up i could do `git reset --hard HEAD~`.
+my early professional career required that i knew how to do six things in git: branch, stage, commit, merge, push and pull. beyond that there was always google. and of course that stack overflow page that everyone stumbles on eventually: if i fucked something up there was `git reset --hard HEAD`, and if i really fucked it up i could do `git reset --hard HEAD~`.

-to my surprise now, i got a lot of leverage out of just those 6 (or 7) commands. but that was probably because no-one else really minded what i was doing. we committed to master and dealt with problems as they came up. no-one read the history. we pushed to a gitolite server, which, as great as that is, is so far away from the world of github that to any novice it was something of a black box. code got committed and pushed. who knows what happened after that? if something broke, it meant doing more committing and pushing. fortunately this didn't last for too long as i decided at some point that i needed to understand git a little better.
+to my surprise now, i got a lot of leverage out of just those six (or seven) commands. but that was probably because no-one else really minded what i was doing. we committed to master and dealt with problems as they came up. no-one read the history. we pushed to a gitolite server, which, as great as that is, is so far away from the world of github that to any novice it was something of a black box. code got committed and pushed. who knows what happened after that? if something broke, it meant doing more committing and pushing.

+fortunately this didn't last for too long as i decided at some point that i needed to understand git a little better.

-i still don't consider myself an expert in any way. nonetheless, here's the guide i wish i had read a couple years ago to get me through the git blues.
+i still don't consider myself an expert in any way. i did give a talk on the subject at work recently which i enjoyed, and wanted to summarize more formally here. so, here it is: the guide i wish i had read a couple years ago to get me through the git blues.

 first of all, let's define a few terms: